 MAV simply refers to migraines that have vertigo as a symptom.
 This is very common.
 In fact, estimates are that about 1% of people have MAV.
 That means between 1 in 12 and 1 in 14 migraine sufferers also have vertigo depending on the research you base your statistics on.
 This condition is most common for people between the ages of 40 and 70.

 Vestibular migraines, on the other hand, are a particular type of migraine that includes vestibular symptoms, vertigo in particular.
-Because the criteria for being diagnosed with vestibular migraines are more specific, not all people with MAV are classified as having vestibular migraines, though many doctors use the two terms interchangeably.
+Because the diagnosis criteria with vestibular migraines are more specific, not all people with MAV are classified as having vestibular migraines, though many doctors use the two terms interchangeably.

 Regardless of the cause of vertigo, it is important to find the right source of relief.
 If you are seeking natural and drug-free care, upper cervical chiropractic may be right for you.
 Not only are there numerous case studies showing the benefits of upper cervical care on patients with vertigo or migraines, but even patients with less common forms of vertigo like Meniere’s disease are finding relief.